kaori14112/Upload-Files-to-Google-Drive-new-API/README.md

 - If you not define parent and destination folder, default it will upload to root directory on GGDR, ex: **python3 upload.py -s /home/test/**

 - If you want to upload single file?
 Simply just type full path to that file, ex: **python3 -s /home/test/abc.tar.gz -d abc -p parent_abc**

+#### For windows, sometime you'll get "failed to find libmagic.
+Check your installation", try this:
+- pip3 uninstall python-magic
+- pip3 install python-magic-bin==0.4.14

 * Please report if you got problem, thank you.